Press Releases

 The Indigenous population is another under-represented group that presents recruitment opportunities for Manitoba’s construction industry.
 In 2021, Indigenous workers accounted for approximately 17% of the province’s construction labour force.
 That figure was the highest among all provincial labour forces and is notably higher than the share of Indigenous People represented in the overall labour force (13%).
 As the Indigenous population is the fastest growing in Canada and Indigenous workers seem predisposed to the pursuit of careers within the sector, there may be scope to further increase the recruitment of Indigenous People into the province’s construction industry.

-“To avoid chronic labour force shortages, increasing the participation rate of women, Indigenous People, and new Canadians will be imperative to help Manitoba’s construction industry meet its future labour force needs,” said Darryl Harrison, Director of Stakeholder Engagement with the Winnipeg Construction Association.
+“To avoid chronic labour force shortages, increasing the participation rate of women, Indigenous People, and new Canadians will be imperative to help Manitoba’s construction industry meet its future labour force needs,” says Darryl Harrison, Director of Stakeholder Engagement with the Winnipeg Construction Association.

 BuildForce Canada is a national industry-led organization that represents all sectors of Canada’s construction industry.
 Its mandate is to support the labour market development needs of the construction and maintenance industry.
 As part of these activities, BuildForce works with key industry stakeholders, including contractors, proponents of construction, labour providers, governments, and training providers to identify both demand and supply trends that will impact labour force capacity in the sector, and supports the career searches of job seekers wanting to work in the industry.
 BuildForce also leads programs and initiatives that support workforce upskilling, workforce productivity improvements, improvements to training modalities, human resource tools to support the adoption of industry best practices, as well as other value-added initiatives focused on supporting the industry’s labour force development needs.
 Visit www.buildforce.ca.

-For further information, contact Bill Ferreira, Executive Director, BuildForce Canada, at ferreira@buildforce.ca or 613-569-5552 ext.
+For further information, contact Bill Ferreira, Executive Director, BuildForce Canada, at [email protected] or 613-569-5552 ext.
 2220.

-This report was produced with the support and input of a variety of provincial construction and maintenance industry stakeholders.
-For local industry reaction to this latest BuildForce Canada report, please contact:
+This report was produced with the support and input of a variety of provincial construction and maintenance industry stakeholders, and was funded in part by the Government of Canada's Sectoral Workforce Solutions Program.

 Ramona Coey